Trump’s Energy Revolution: Fossil Fuels, Climate Rollbacks, and the Future of U.S. Policy

 The cumulative effect was a stark deprioritization of climate action in favor of short-term fossil fuel development.

-While supporters cheered the regulatory rollbacks as a boost to the economy, critics warned these reversals would “remove many of the key climate regulations enacted over the past four years” — leaving the U.S. further from its emissions targets.
+While supporters cheered the regulatory rollbacks as a boost to the economy, critics warned that the agenda would remove many of the key climate regulations enacted over the prior four years, leaving the U.S. further from its emissions targets.

 Trump’s second term became, in essence, an experiment in what happens when the world’s largest economy shrugs off climate leadership and hits the gas on fossil fuels instead.